adeylab/sciMETv2/README.md

 2) Tools that leverage the sorted chroms folder containg methylaitonc calls for cells can use a list of folders, including sciMET_meth2mtx.pl and getGeneMeth.pl.
 As long as cell names are different, it will read them all in.
 This can be done instead of merging matrixes etc.

+Other tools:
+sciMET_aggAlign.pl - when there are multiple runs you can aggregate the alignment stats from the concatenated bismark align stats output.